ADDICTION TREATMENT & ADDICTIONS COUNSELLING INFORMATION

 Addiction to drugs, alcohol, gambling, sex, the internet, pornography and/or masturbation afflicts Australians from all social, age and gender groups.
 Any kind of compulsive behaviour that becomes central in your life and over which you have little control and which you may continue to do despite negative consequences, is an addiction.
 You will find that the addictive behaviour overtakes your life, interferes with your work performance, negatively impacts on your relationships and result in many other negative consequences such job loss, relationship breakdown and bankruptcy.
 If you believe you may be developing an addiction, or have suffered from addiction to substances , sex, the internet or gambling, or even if you want to explore whether your behaviour is negatively impacting your life, you may benefit enormously from speaking to a professional counsellor, psychologist or therapist here in the Sydney metropolitan area.

 Sadly, many addicts suffer in silence, sometimes because they are unwilling to admit the problem to themselves, at others times because of the social stigma associated with addictive behaviour.
 We strongly urge you not to let this happen to you.
-Attending therapy or counselling sessions as well as speaking to a trained psychologist will very likely help you overcome your problem behaviours and lead a more fulfilling life.
-(This article is electronically protected - Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)
+Attending therapy or counselling sessions as well as speaking to a Sydney Clinical Psychologist can give you speciailist help to overcome your problem behaviours and lead a more fulfilling life.
+(This article is electronically protected – Copyright © Associated Counsellors & Psychologists Sydney PTY LTD)

 Please select a more detailed area of interest from the options below:

 Many people become addicted to alcohol without realising that it is negatively impacting their life, health and relationships.
-Addiction to drugs, also known as substance abuse, can be an addiction to both legal, prescription drugs (like Valium or Morphine), and/or illegal, recreational drugs (like Marijuana, Cocaine, Methamphetamines, Heroine, Ecstasy and many others).
-Substance abuse is one of the most difficult problems to afflict young and old Australians alike and the consequences can be detrimental if not life-threatening - not only to those who engage in this abuse but also for those whose lives are impacted by the user.
+Addiction to drugs, also known as substance abuse, can be an addiction to both legal, prescription drugs, and/or illegal, recreational drugs (like Marijuana, Cocaine, Methamphetamines, Heroin, Ecstasy and many others).
+Substance abuse is one of the most difficult problems to afflict young and old Australians alike and the consequences can be detrimental if not life-threatening – not only to those who engage in this abuse but also for those whose lives are impacted by the user.

 Binge drinking is a behaviour that is not only common among young adults but also affects adults of all social groups.
 Because binge drinking can be seen as a 'normal' part of a night out or rationalised as occasional and not daily, many addicts fail to recognise the destructiveness of this activity on their lives.